ajithrn/FluxStack/README.md

 8. Add a featured image as the main project thumbnail
 9. Assign to a portfolio type if needed
 10. Publish the portfolio item

+### How do I add a new service?
+1. Navigate to Services in the WordPress admin menu
+2. Click "Add New"
+3. Enter the service title
+4. Add a featured image that represents the service
+5. Fill in the intro text for use in listings and homepage widgets
+6. Add detailed content in the content section
+7. Add service features using the repeater field
+8. Set the menu order for controlling the display order
+9. Publish the service

 ### How do I customize the admin interface?
 The White Label module allows for customization of the WordPress admin interface: